menzascripting/Mnet/README.md

 # AUTHOR

 The [Mnet](https://metacpan.org/pod/Mnet) perl distribution has been created and is maintained by Mike Menza.
-Mike can be reached via email at <mmenza@cpan.org>.
+Feedback and bug reports are welcome, feel free to contact Mike via email at <mmenza@cpan.org> with any comments or questions.

 # COPYRIGHT AND LICENSE